(Millionaire or Not, You Are Going To Need More Money)

 INCOME IS THE OUTCOME THAT MATTERS MOST IN RETIREMENT PLANNING

 - Monthly expenses need monthly income.

-- Do you know the total amount of money you will need to retire on?
+- Do you know the total amount of money you will need to retire?

-- Do you know how much income that amount will produce?
+- Do you know how much monthly income that amount of money will produce?

-- Are you ABSOLUTELY certain it will last the rest of your life?
+- Are you ABSOLUTELY certain that it will last the rest of your life?

 Most people don’t know the answers to these questions.
-They are too busy dealing with life’s issues to think about it.
+They are too busy dealing with daily life to think about it.
 When the “market” is up, they look at their statement.

-When the market has been down, many simply don’t want to look.
+When the market is down, many simply don’t want to look.

 In the past, many Americans relied on pension plan annuity payouts, government pensions, and Social Security.